Documentation Index

 Common expiration times

-limits.
-For example, Google Cloud Storage has a maximum 7-day expiration
+Note: Different storage providers have different maximum expiration limits.
+For example, Google Cloud Storage has a maximum 7-day expiration for presigned URLs.Troubleshooting presigned URLs

-If presigned_url() isn’t working:
+Ifpresigned_url() isn’t working:

-GCS, Azure, R2, B2, Tigris).
-If your files are stored locally
+- Local files: Presigned URLs only work with cloud storage (S3, GCS, Azure, R2, B2, Tigris).
+If your files are stored locally (default), you’ll get an error.
+Configure a cloud destination first.

 -